Black Spots on Pothos Leaves? (5 Causes and Solutions)

 Fungal Leaf Spot

-Leaf spot is another type of fungal disease that can cause black spots on pothos leaves.
+Leaf spot is another type of fungal disease that can cause black and brown spots on pothos leaves.

 Leaf spot fungal infection usually begins as small, water-soaked spots on the leaves that eventually turn brown or black.